DataDog/datadog-static-analyzer-circleci-orb/README.md

 ## Workflow

-Create a file in `.circleci` to run a Datadog Static Analysis test.
+Create a file in `.circleci` to run a Datadog Static Analysis job.

 The following is a sample workflow file.